 It may cover some of the damage water causes—but it will not pay for the drainage system needed to fix the root of the problem.

-This expanded 2,500-word TLC blog explains exactly what’s covered, what isn’t, why insurers deny so many drainage claims, and what Maryland homeowners can do to protect themselves.
+This expanded TLC blog explains exactly what’s covered, what isn’t, why insurers deny so many drainage claims, and what Maryland homeowners can do to protect themselves.

 WHAT HOMEOWNERS INSURANCE ACTUALLY COVERS